nitzano/dbzar/README.md

 ## 🔧 Providers

 1. `mask` - will replaces some/all characters (default: `"*"`)
-1. Future
+2. `scramble` - change the order randomly
-   1. `scramble` - change the order randomly
+3. Future
-   2. `hash` - replace with hash
+   1. `hash` - replace with hash
-   3. `fake` - will generate fake data
+   2. `fake` - will generate fake data
-   4. `const` - replace with constant string/number
+   3. `const` - replace with constant string/number
-   5. `remove` - remove the field from the table
+   4. `remove` - remove the field from the table